Ensure that your watchOS app has access to the most recent content available.

 Share Data with the Paired iPhone

 While your watchOS app can schedule periodic background tasks to update its information, these tasks are strictly limited—both in the number of times your app can wake per day, and in the amount of time it is allowed to run when it wakes.
 Additionally, your app is not guaranteed to receive this background execution time.
-Apps with a complication in the active watch face, and apps in the dock (including the most recently used app) are given priority over other apps.
+Apps with a complication in the active watch face, and apps in the dock (as shown in Figure 1 and Figure 2) are given priority over other apps.

 On the other hand, iOS apps have more flexibility when it comes to scheduling and running in the background.
 You can take advantage of this flexibility to also update your watchOS app.
 Whenever your iPhone app wakes in the background, have it send an update to your watchOS app using the WatchConnectivity framework.